+ What NZ Laser / IPL qualifications are going to be available in future?

 + Are there any prerequisites to attend your courses?

-There are no pre-requisites for Core Essentials Level 1 training course, or our Laser safety certificate and LSO certificate (Laser safety officer) as these are also suitable for non-medical staff such as receptionists and clinic support staff who also need to be aware of what these devices are capable of.
+Our open entry courses include: Core Essentials Level 1 training course, and our Laser safety certificate (LSC).
+These courses are also suitable for non-medical staff such as receptionists and clinic support staff who also need to be aware of what these devices are capable of, but dont intend to operate them.

 Our Core Essentials – level 1 certificate in IPL and Laser is an open entry course and is also suitable for those wanting to get into Laser tattoo removal, and as this can sometimes be tattooists, or nurses, we cater to this level of introductory training.